-First, to start off our Superfood Evolution "Healthy Diet Series", we'd like to communicate that we are not promoting one particular diet over another.
+First, to start our Superfood Evolution "Healthy Diet Series", we'd like to express that we are not promoting one particular diet over another.

 From our perspective, there is really no "one size fits all" approach to healthy diet practices.
 Different types of dietary choices are dependent on specific individual nutritional needs, health objectives and many other factors.

-The Mediterranean diet was developed over centuries through a melting pot of shared customs and food traditions in locations around the Mediterranean Sea.
+The Mediterranean diet is a melting pot of shared lifestyle and food traditions developed over a period of centuries in locations around the Mediterranean Sea.

 The term "Mediterranean" diet is really in fact a misnomer as it implies that all people of the Mediterranean region eat the same, which is simply not the case.